 - Utah State School Board: Working relationships can frequently resolve concerns with a phone call or an email.

 - Employment law and Employment Benefits: All large employers have to routinely investigate and deal with formal or informal charges of harassment and discrimination.
-Our legal team has routinely represented concerns with teachers and students.
+Our legal team has represented employment concerns with teachers and students.
 Our team can quickly investigate claims and frequently resolves issues without litigation.
 Kirton McConkie worked with a number of school districts in Utah to create sustainable benefit systems to help school districts continue to attract and retain employees.
 We bring unequaled experience to the table in areas such as affirmative action compliance, including developing written affirmative action plans, representing management in union campaigns, negotiating collective bargaining agreements, and handling labor arbitration.

 - Immigration: The firm is well-versed in the rules regarding hiring foreign-born teachers, enrolling foreign-born students and handling I-9 paperwork for employees.